dunnowhattogive/Rpi_force_control/README.md

 - **PID Force Feedback Control:**
   The stepper motor is controlled by a PID algorithm.
 You can tune the proportional (Kp), integral (Ki), and derivative (Kd) gains in the Settings tab for optimal force regulation.

+- **Works Without Hardware:**
+  The GUI and all test features work even if no hardware (GPIO, serial, load cell) is connected.
+  Hardware errors are handled gracefully and simulated actions are printed to the console for development and testing.

+- **Error Logging:**
+  If the program fails to start (e.g., missing serial port, GPIO errors), the error is written to the system log (`syslog`) for troubleshooting.

 ---

 ## Hardware Requirements